Sound Objects

 Playing Interface Audio

-You can play interface audio for GuiObjects, such as buttons and labels, by hooking up a Sound object to the Activated event listener of the GuiObject.
-This lets you provide auditory feedback to users, such as when they hover over a GuiObject or select it.
+You can play interface audio for GuiObjects such as buttons by hooking up a Sound object to the Activated event listener.
+This lets you provide auditory feedback to users, such as when they hover over or press it.

-To play a Sound object's audio when a user activates a GuiObject:
+To play a Sound object's audio when a user activates a TextButton or ImageButton:

-1. In the Explorer window, hover over a GuiObject, then click the ⊕ button.
+1. In the Explorer window, hover over the TextButton or ImageButton, then click the ⊕ button.
 A contextual menu displays.

-3. Paste the following code into the script, then replace SOUND_NAME with the name of your sound object.
+3. Paste the following code into the script, then replace SOUND_NAME with the name of a Sound object located inside the SoundService container.

 local SoundService = game:GetService("SoundService")